-1. We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19

-2. We acknowledge, as members of management of the Group and Council, our responsibility for the fair presentation of the financial statements.
+- 1. We have fulfilled our responsibilities, under the relevant statutory authorities, for the preparation of the financial statements in accordance with the Accounts and Audit Regulations 2015 and CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 - 2.
+We acknowledge, as members of management of the Group and Council, our responsibility for the fair presentation of the financial statements.
 We believe the financial statements referred to above give a true and fair view of the financial position, financial performance (or results of operations) and cash flows of the Group and Council in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 and are free of material misstatements, including omissions.
-We have approved the financial statements.

-3. The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements.
+We have approved the financial statements. - 3.
+The significant accounting policies adopted in the preparation of the financial statements are appropriately described in the financial statements.

-4. As members of management of the Group and Council , we believe that the Group and Council have a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, that are free from material misstatement, whether due to fraud or error.

-5. There are no unadjusted audit differences identified during the current audit and pertaining to the latest period presented.

-B. Non-compliance with law and regulations, including fraud

-1.We acknowledge that we are responsible to determine that the Group and Council's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any noncompliance with applicable laws and regulations, including fraud.

-2. We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud.

-3.We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.

-4. We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Group and Council (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters:
+- 4. As members of management of the Group and Council , we believe that the Group and Council have a system of internal controls adequate to enable the preparation of accurate financial statements in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19, that are free from material misstatement, whether due to fraud or error. - 5.
+We believe that the effect of the unadjusted uncertainty in respect of a sum of £0.579 million, which was identified by you during the current audit and pertaining to the latest period presented, is immaterial, both individually and in the aggregate, to the consolidated and council financial statements taken as a whole. - B. Non-compliance with law and regulations, including fraud - 1.We acknowledge that we are responsible to determine that the Group and Council's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
+We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud. - 3.We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 4.
+We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Group and Council (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters:

-- involving financial statements; - related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Group and Council's financial statements; - related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Group and Council's activities, their ability to continue to operate, or to avoid material penalties; - involving management, or employees who have significant roles in internal controls, or others; or - in relation to any allegations of fraud, suspected fraud or other noncompliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.
+- · involving financial statements; - related to laws and regulations that have a direct effect on the determination of material amounts and disclosures in the Group and Council's financial statements; - related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Group and Council's activities, their ability to continue to operate, or to avoid material penalties; - involving management, or employees who have significant roles in internal controls, or others; or - in relation to any allegations of fraud, suspected fraud or other noncompliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.